Towards greater sustainability

 Sharing cars

-All car users in leasehold (Forgebank) homes are expected to join our car club.
-Our car share scheme enables the needs of about 35 people who have given up their cars to be met with just seven shared cars including three electric cars (2 Nissan Leafs and 1 Renault Zoe), and a 7-seater.
-We use a car-sharing website designed by Miles Doubleday, one of our members who's a software designer.
+All car users in leasehold (Forgebank) homes are expected to join our car-sharing arrangements.
+This enables the needs of about 35 people who have given up their cars to be met with just seven shared cars.
+We use a car-sharing website designed by Miles Doubleday, a software designer, one of our members.

-A member living in a freehold Heron Bank home has their own parking space in front of their house.
+Members living in a freehold Heron Bank home have their own parking space in front of their house.
 They may apply to join the Car Club if they wish.

 What if I really need my car?